Chart Color Schemes

 Willmot has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
+No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
+A total of 0 projects have been identified by AreaSearch that may affect this area.
+Notable projects include M12 Motorway (Western Sydney Airport Motorway), Richmond Road Upgrade - M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, and Tallawong to St Marys (T2SM) Passenger Rail Corridor.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.